-A secured loan has a distinct advantage over its unsecured counterpart: you have the opportunity to borrow more.
+A second charge secured loan has a distinct advantage over its unsecured counterpart: you have the opportunity to borrow more.
 Typical amounts range from £5000-£125,000, depending on the lender.
 How can they afford to loan so much?
 By requiring your home as collateral.
 Lenders are less concerned about default when a home is used as collateral, because it gives them a tangible asset that they can sell in the event the borrower does not repay the loan.

 For example, let us assume a consumer took out a £50,000 home improvement loan on a property worth £150,000.
 Assuming the homeowner had already built £50,000 in equity, the risk to the lender is minimal.
 In the event of default, the lender could take possession of the home, sell it, pay the balance of the mortgage, and still cover its own debt.
 Obviously, any loan scenario is subject to the borrower’s credit history and ability to repay.
 A more favourable financial position allows for more favourable loan terms.
 This includes higher borrowing amounts and lower interest rates.

 There are a number of other advantages to choosing a secured loan over an unsecured one.
 At the top of list are the interest rates offered by lenders.
 For consumers with good credit and a positive repayment outlook, interest rates of 5% or 6% are not uncommon.
 It is very difficult to get an interest rate that low with an unsecured loan.
 On the other hand, there are usually closing costs and other fees that can add up such as valuation fees and solicitors fees.
 Consumers need to be aware of the fees before taking out a loan.